 “They payout was a real burden lifted off our shoulders.
 We were able to secure our future which took a real worry off our mind,” says Dudley.

-Letting people know that their claim has accepted is one of the best bits of the job, says Melissa.
+Letting people know that their TPD claim has been accepted is one of the best bits of the job, says Melissa.